-Which player should Brentford fans be keeping an eye on on Saturday?
+Which player should Brentford fans be keeping an eye on on Tuesday night?

 How is Daniel Farke likely to set up his side at the Brentford Community Stadium?

 Throughout Farke’s time at the club it’s been a 4-2-3-1, with an emphasis on possession, but against Rotherham recently, he tweaked it so they were set up to battle with their physical edge.
 Against Brentford, however, I expect it to be a technical game of football, so I think their setup will be very straightforward.
 Oliver Skipp and Lukas Rupp are very functional and mobile in midfield and can support both phases of play.
 Norwich will look to play the ball through the thirds and try and find the striker with crosses, if it’s Hugill, or, if it’s Teemu Pukki, in behind with passes from Buendia and Cantwell if they both play.
 It’s as you’d expect but there’s certainly more variation now with Xavi Quintilla at left-back, who likes to cross, and also Przemysław Płacheta, who has added pace.

 What’s your score prediction for the first meeting between the two sides since New Year’s Day 2019?

 These are two teams who I think are going to be at the right end of the division come the end of this season and I could see Brentford edging it, but I’ll be optimistic and go for a 2-2 draw.

 Season Ticket Holders and Premium Seat Members have been sent a code with iFollow access for tonight's meeting.
 This should be in your inbox now.
 A text has been sent to those fans that we have no email address for.